NOPping/gstack/README.md

 ##Usage

-With a small convenient bash script like this:
+With a small convenient bash script `gce` like this:

     #!/bin/bash